Local LLMs

 Configure OpenHands

-Once OpenHands is running, you'll need to set the following in the OpenHands UI through the Settings:
+Once OpenHands is running, you'll need to set the following in the OpenHands UI through the Settings under the LLM

 - Enable